RebelPrincess21/RebelPrincess21/README.md

-- 👋 Hi, I’m @RebelPrincess21
+👋 Hi, I’m @RebelPrincess21 but my friends call me DoRi.
-- 👀 I’m interested in ...
+- 👀 I’m interested in arts n crafts and becoming a better me.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how not to cuss so much and patience lol
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everything
-- 📫 How to reach me ...
+- 📫 How to reach me 239-672-3990

 <!---
 RebelPrincess21/RebelPrincess21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.